Industrial

 Where this service is commonly used.

-Developer-led logistics campuses
+Developer-led multi-tenant logistics parks

-What owners and developers usually need to keep visible
+What logistics facility owners need to keep visible in the Fulshear corridor

 What owners usually need to keep visible.